 The talk was the latest installation in a series of events hosted by the Yale Law School’s Solomon Center for Health Law and Policy that will analyze the intersection of the coronavirus and various industries.
 Wednesday’s event, hosted on Zoom, pulled in 170 attendees to listen to leading legal scholars from top law schools in the country weigh in on legal rights amid the pandemic.
 The Center has hosted similar series over the past four years, but the emergence of the pandemic convinced Solomon Center Faculty Directors Ian Ayres LAW ’86 and Abbe Gluck ’00 that this year’s 14 workshops should focus on the coronavirus.

-“Almost public policy law intersects with the law in some way, but COVID, in particular, has had enormous impact on legal systems and reveals a lot about our legal systems,” Gluck said.
-“The intersection of COVID and law is impossible to miss and it is necessary for a law school like Yale that is at the forefront of all of things should be engaged with this in a really diverse way.”
+“Almost all public policy intersects with the law in some way, but COVID, in particular, has had enormous impact on legal systems and reveals a lot about our legal systems,” Gluck said.
+“The intersection of COVID and law is impossible to miss and it is necessary for a law school like Yale that is at the forefront of all of things to be engaged with this in a really diverse way.”

 In past years, the Center has focused on a range of public issues — including the opioid crisis and gun violence.
 The diversity of expertise and viewpoints were evident in Wednesday’s speakers list, which included professors Douglas Laycock from University of Virginia, Melissa Murray from New York University School of Law, Joseph Blocher from Duke Law School, and Stephen Vladeck from University of Texas at Austin School of Law.
 They applied their expertise to speak on gun violence, reproductive rights, religion and executive power, respectively.
 They specifically explored how current court cases involving temporary COVID-19 restrictions will set significant legal precedents.